hasura/hasura-discord-docs-bot/README.md

 I fed the results to the latest GPT model, the outputs were pretty great.
 The citation of sources is nice.
 What's nicer is being able to re-run the scraper to update things.

-Although I may have accidentally taken down the [reactnative.dev](https://reactnative.dev) for a good 10 minutes when I forgot to change the sleep time from 0.01 seconds to 0.5 seconds, as scraping the [fly.io docs](https://fly.io/docs/) literally FLEW. 😅 ReactNative docs WOULD HAVE been included in this project, if I wasn't scared attempting to scrape them when they came back up would get me blacklisted.
+Although I may have accidentally taken down the [reactnative.dev docs site](https://reactnative.dev) for a good 10 minutes when I forgot to change the sleep time from 0.01 seconds to 0.5 seconds, as scraping the [fly.io docs](https://fly.io/docs/) literally FLEW. 😅 ReactNative docs WOULD HAVE been included in this project, if I wasn't scared attempting to scrape them when they came back up would get me blacklisted.
 I'd be lying if I said I've never taken down a website before, but